 Debating how changes in transportation, such as the motorcycle, can affect nomadic life and discussing the introduction of renewable energy technologies

 Learning centuries-old traditions including nature conservation practices

-During the rural homestay period, students also work on their Research Methods and Ethics assignments and language skills, synthesizing new information within the frameworks presented through the thematic seminars.
+During the rural homestay period, you will also work on your Research Methods and Ethics assignments and language skills, synthesizing new information within the frameworks presented through the thematic seminars.

 SIT Pell Grant Match Award.
 SIT Study Abroad provides matching grants to all students receiving Federal Pell Grant funding; this award can be applied to any SIT semester program.
 View all SIT Study Abroad scholarships.

 The tuition fee covers the following program components:

 Cost of all lecturers who provide instruction to students in: